 Two new policies have been adopted by the Agency's Administrative Board: the Policy on protecting the dignity of the person and preventing psychological harassment and sexual harassment and the Policy on the administrative inquiries and disciplinary procedures.
-Both policies are considered not only as a step towards ensuring compliance with the requirements of the ICS, but also as promoting professional awareness and sensitivity towards such issues at the workplace.
-Both policies have been introduced at the Agency by delivering information training sessions for all staff.
+Both policies are considered not only as a step towards ensuring compliance with the requirements of the ICS, but also as promoting professional awareness and sensitivity towards such issues in the workplace.
+Both policies have been introduced at the Agency by delivering informative training sessions for all staff.

-ICS 4: Staff Evaluation and Development
+ICS 4: Staff evaluation and development

-1) Learning and Development Framework
+1) Learning and development framework

-Since its establishment, the Agency has been highly devoted to continuous staff learning and development activities.
-The aim is to further enhance the capability, knowledge and attitude of each individual so that every staff member could contribute to the achievement of objectives at Agency and department level.
-In order to streamline and further foster learning and development, the Agency has adopted a comprehensive Learning and Development Framework.
-It provides direction for professional and personal development of all staff members and contributes significantly to an efficient HR management of the Agency.
+Since its establishment, the Agency has placed great emphasis on continuous staff learning and development activities.
+The aim is to further enhance the capability, knowledge and attitude of each individual so that every staff member can contribute to the achievement of objectives at Agency and department level.
+To streamline and further foster learning and development, the Agency has adopted a comprehensive Learning and Development Framework.
+It provides direction for professional and personal development of all staff members and contributes significantly to the efficient human resources (HR) management of the Agency.

-2) Guide for Applicants
+2) Guide for applicants

-In order to further streamline and ensure transparency of the selection process, in 2013 the Agency developed and published on its website a Guide for applicants.
-The quide answers the most frequently asked questions with regards to the application procedures for vacancies, announced by the Agency, and other HR-related issues.
+To further streamline the selection process and ensure transparency, in 2013 the Agency developed and published on its website a guide for applicants.
+The guide answers the most frequently asked questions with regard to the application procedures for vacancies announced by the Agency, and other HR-related issues.
 It provides general and practical information to potential applicants in preparing and submitting an application for open positions and guides them through the complete recruitment process, from eligibility criteria to the final selection.

-ICS 5: Objectives and Performance Indicators
+ICS 5: Objectives and performance indicators

-ICS 9: Management Supervision
+ICS 9: Management supervision

-1) Guidelines for preparing the Annual Work Programme
+1) Guidelines for preparing the annual work programme

-In 2013 the Agency developed and adopted internal Guidelines for preparing its AWP with the purpose to ensuring a consistent approach and providing guidance to staff involved in the process.
-The guidelines summarise the internal procedure for drafting the AWP, from the planning stage through its implementation, amendments, where necessary, and the KPIs implementation monitoring and revision.
-With the establishment of clear guidelines the Agency strives to further improve the definition of its activities and reinforce its performance measurement system, mainly the performance indicators, targets and deliverables.
+In 2013, the Agency developed and adopted internal guidelines for preparing its AWP with the purpose of ensuring a consistent approach and providing guidance to staff involved in the process.
+The guidelines summarise the internal procedure for drafting the AWP, from the planning stage to its implementation, including amendments where necessary, and the monitoring and revision of the KPIs' implementation.
+With the establishment of clear guidelines, the Agency strives to further improve the definition of its activities and reinforce its performance measurement system, mainly the performance indicators, targets and deliverables.

-2) Traffic Light System and revision of KPIs
+2) Traffic light system and revision of KPIs

-In order to improve performance monitoring and to establish a system that signals potential delays or obstacles towards the achievement of objectives, functioning as an early warning system, in 2013 the Agency introduced a user friendly "Traffic Light System" (see also 3.1. and Annex I).
-This system supports monitoring on a quarterly basis, allowing for early indication of potential delays in activities, with particular attention to the follow-up actions in cases of delays or underperformance.
-In 2013 the Agency also improved the traffic lights system by clearly defining actions to be undertaken to address identified shortcomings or delays in the achievement of the objectives.
+In order to improve performance monitoring and to establish a system that signals potential delays or obstacles towards the achievement of objectives, functioning as an early warning system, in 2013 the Agency introduced a user-friendly 'traffic light system' (see also Section 3.1. and Annex I).
+This system supports monitoring on a quarterly basis, allowing early indication of potential delays in activities, with particular attention to the follow-up actions in cases of delays or underperformance.
+In 2013, the Agency also improved the traffic light system by clearly defining actions to be undertaken to address identified shortcomings or delays in the achievement of the objectives.

-ICS 7: Operational Structure
+ICS 7: Operational structure